elixir-no-nels/nels-docs/docs/integrations.md

 * Reference data in NeLS:StoreBioInfo from SEEK by using the "Add data from NeLS" button on an Assay in SEEK
 * Open data regisitered in SEEK in NeLS:StoreBioInfo by using the "Open in NeLs" button while viewing a data file in SEEK
-* Import Metadata stored in NeLS:StoreBioInfo along with your dat to SEEK if it follows the same convention as your SEEK project by using the "Fetch sample metadata" button while viewing a data file in SEEK
+* Import Metadata stored in NeLS:StoreBioInfo along with your data to SEEK if it follows the same convention as your SEEK project by using the "Fetch sample metadata" button while viewing a data file in SEEK

 More information can be found in the [SEEK documentation](https://docs.seek4science.org/help/user-guide/nels-integration.html)